Devs-Us/BioResearchMap/README.md

 ![military_bio_research_base__sub_level_4_by_ronpeppermd_de25ler](https://user-images.githubusercontent.com/82299910/118365274-99de6c00-b5b9-11eb-8684-fc47fd516543.jpg)
 ## **ℹ|About**

 This is a custom map of Bio Research Station with cutom tasks.
-This map is created for Among Us v2021.4.14s.
-You can also use it for Among Us v2021.4.12s by changing the reactor.
+This map is created for Among Us v2021.6.15.
 This is a custom made map.
 In here there are new tasks, Airship tasks, Mira HQ tasks, Polus tasks, Skeld tasks.